 The good news is that teens are experiencing fewer unintended pregnancies today than they did just a few years ago; many teens are choosing to postpone sex (sexual abstinence), and many are using birth control methods properly.
-Here in the Robbinsdale area, the teen pregnancy rate has dropped by 40% over the past four years!
+Here in Hennepin County, the teen birth rate has dropped by 66% over the past eight years!

 The bad news is that sexually transmitted infections (STIs) are increasing among teens who are sexually active.
 Parents can help their teens reduce the risk of pregnancy and STIs when they talk openly and honestly with their children about their bodies and sexual health.